Summit of Gran Paradiso

 How do I get there?

-For hikers based in the UK or the US, it is best to fly to Geneva International Airport (GVA).
+For travelers based in the UK or the US, it is best to fly to Geneva International Airport (GVA).
 Lots of airlines fly to Geneva from all of the major UK airports, and many of the larger US international airports as well.

 Budget & change